Updated September 9, 2021

 Lost and Found Policy: All lost items recovered on the property of Jacob’s Well Natural Area will be held for a period of 30 days during which you are responsible for contacting and claiming your item.
 Any lost item not claimed after 30 days may be subject to disposal by the Hays County Parks Department.

 *Fees occur during swim season and only for swimming.
 Entrance to Jacob’s Well Natural Area is FREE.

 A Few Facts About Jacob’s Well

-- The size of Jacob’s Well Natural Area is a little over 81 acres
+- Jacob’s Well Natural Area is a little over 81 acres.

 - Jacob’s Well is an artesian spring that releases thousands of gallons of water a day.